 Calm is about breaking down the misconceptions of meditation and about making it more relatable.
 We want to demystify this valuable practice and make it accessible and understandable to all.

-A few years ago we had the chance to buy Calm.com and that was the first step in creating an exciting and important new brand.
+A few years ago we had the chance to buy the Calm.com domain and that was the first step in creating an exciting and important new brand.
 We felt there is an awakening in the West of people who want to understand and develop their minds.

 Calm's audience is ‘anyone with a mind’, and our mission is to make the world a happier and healthier place.